-Whether or not GoDaddy has clearly communicated what they are doing and the steps the customer needs to take to complete the process, I do not know.
-I am getting involved after the fact when the website is not functioning and people are in a panic.
+These people are running into website problems that they are having a hard time resolving.
+Whether or not GoDaddy clearly communicated what they were doing, and the steps the customer needs to take to complete the process, I do not know.
+I am getting involved after the fact when the website is not functioning, and people are in a panic.

 Types of Problems